Hair loss : 55 causes of why your hair is falling

 Hair loss is a common condition and during my research, I found 55 hair loss causes why your hair is falling.
 Hair loss is devastating for the person suffering from it.
-Unexplained hair loss, hair fall and hair thinning can be distressing.
-Not only does it affect your appearance, it can also have a severe impact on your social life, your sexuality and your emotional and psychological well-being.
+Unexplained hair loss, hair fall, and hair thinning can be distressing.
+Not only does it affect your appearance, but it can also have a severe impact on your social life, your sexuality, and your emotional and psychological well-being.
 Losing hair is heartbreaking, at least that is how it felt to me.

 There are millions of hair loss victims around the world, men and women.
 Men are usually more likely to lose their hair than women, but hair thinning and hair fall are also common in women (the ratio is around 60/40).

 Many sufferers look for solutions for male or female hair loss and these treatments can be chemical or natural solutions.
-Not all treatments are proven or effective, and its success depends from person to person.
-It also depends on a person’s willingness to invest time into the problem.
+Not all treatments are proven or effective, and its success depends on person to person.
+It also depends on a person’s willingness to invest time in the problem.